Provision in Accounting (IAS 37): Examples & Journal Entries

 Key point: A provision is not a “rainy day fund” or discretionary saving, it is a formal accounting obligation recognised because a liability is probable and can be reliably estimated.

-Under IAS 37 (Provisions, Contingent Liabilities and Contingent Assets), a provision must be recognised only when all three of the following conditions are met:
+Under IAS 37 (Provisions, Contingent Liabilities and Contingent Assets) issued by the International Accounting Standards Board (IASB), a provision must be recognised only when all three of the following conditions are met:

 • 01